maarcusvinicius/Converter/README.md

 ## 🎡 Functionalities

-- Currency Conversion: Users can convert monetary values between different currencies, such as USD, CAD, EUR and BRL, using the project interface.
+- Currency Conversion: Users can convert monetary values between different currencies, such as USD, CAD, EUR and BRL, using the project interface

-- Up-to-date exchange rates: The project uses the AwesomeAPI connection to get up-to-date exchange rates, ensuring that conversions are accurate.
+- Up-to-date exchange rates: The project uses the AwesomeAPI connection to get up-to-date exchange rates, ensuring that conversions are accurate

-- Intuitive interface: The project's interface is designed to be accessible and easy to understand, allowing users to perform conversions intuitively and quickly.
+- Intuitive interface: The project's interface is designed to be accessible and easy to understand, allowing users to perform conversions intuitively and quickly

-- Improvement in React Hooks: The project uses React Hooks to manage the state and logic of the application, improving knowledge in these key functionalities of React.
+- Improvement in React Hooks: The project uses React Hooks to manage the state and logic of the application, improving knowledge in these key functionalities of React

-- Styling with CSS: The project uses CSS to style and customize the interface, allowing for a nice and coherent appearance.
+- Styling with CSS: The project uses CSS to style and customize the interface, allowing for a nice and coherent appearance

-- DOM Manipulation: The project uses JavaScript to manipulate the DOM and dynamically update the converted values based on the inputs of the user.
+- DOM Manipulation: The project uses JavaScript to manipulate the DOM and dynamically update the converted values based on the inputs of the user

-- DOM Manipulation: The project uses JavaScript to manipulate the DOM and dynamically update converted values based on user input.
+- DOM Manipulation: The project uses JavaScript to manipulate the DOM and dynamically update converted values based on user input

 <br />